adwindosakura/chatbot/README.md

-# 🧠 Flutter Chatbot Package
+# 🧠 Flutter chatbot Package

 A lightweight, customizable chatbot launcher widget for Flutter apps.
 Launch your chatbot with a floating action button and provide a delightful, branded chat experience.